Creatide/Text-Generator-LSTM/README.md

 * [Project Gutenberg](https://www.gutenberg.org/) is a library of over 60,000 free eBooks.
 There you can download books in .txt format also for training.

+# Updated

+* **19.02.2023**
+  * Added support for [spellchecker](https://pypi.org/project/pyspellchecker).
+By default it's work for english, but there is also support for English - ‘en’, Spanish - ‘es’, French - ‘fr’, Portuguese - ‘pt’, German - ‘de’, Russian - ‘ru’, Arabic - ‘ar’.
+  * Spellchecking checks generated words and try to get the one "most likely" answer.
+Tested and seems to work for my lyrics quite nicely.

 # Licence

 MIT License